kchinzei/stimecode/README.md

     tc6 = Timecode('24', 421729315)
     assert repr(tc6) == '19:23:14:23'

-This is useful for parsing time codes stored in OpenEXR's and extracted through OpenImageIO for instance.
+This is useful for parsing timecodes stored in OpenEXR's and extracted through OpenImageIO for instance.

-Timecode also supports passing start timecodes formatted like HH:MM:SS.sss where SS.sss is seconds and fractions of seconds.
-This is useful when working with tools like FFMpeg
+Timecode also supports passing start timecodes formatted like HH:MM:SS.sss where SS.sss is seconds and fractions of seconds:

-    tc7 = Timecode(25, '00:00:00.040')
+    tc8 = Timecode(25, '00:00:00.040')
-    assert tc7.frame_number == 1
+    assert tc8.frame_number == 1

+You may set any timecode to be represented as fractions of seconds:

+    tc9 = Timecode(24, '19:23:14:23')
+    assert repr(tc9) == '19:23:14:23'

+    tc9.set_fractional(True)
+    assert repr(tc9) == '19:23:14.958'

+Fraction of seconds is useful when working with tools like FFmpeg.

 The SMPTE standard limits the timecode with 24 hours.
 Even though, Timecode